Equal treatment of Guaranteed Minimum Pensions (GMPs) for men and women

-For pensions earned from 17 May 1990 (the date of an earlier equal treatment judgment in the case of Barber v Guardian Royal Exchange), pension schemes have had to provide equal benefits and equal retirement ages for men and women.
+For pensions earned from 17 May 1990 (the date of an earlier equal treatment judgment in the case of Barber v Guardian Royal Exchange), pension schemes must provide equal benefits and equal retirement ages for men and women.

 However, like most UK schemes, pensions built up by APS members between April 1978 and April 1997 included a Guaranteed Minimum Pension (GMP).
-This was because APS was 'contracted out' of part of the State Pension arrangement (called the State Earnings Related Pension Scheme - 'SERPS', later renamed as the State Second Pension - 'S2P').
-Contracting out of SERPS meant that both companies and members of pension schemes paid lower National Insurance contributions as they were building up a pension in a company scheme instead of SERPS.
-The State Pension age differed for men and women so GMPs were due at different ages for men and women too.
-State Pension age is now equal for men and women (and gradually rising to 68 for people born after 6 April 1977) but the ages that GMPs apply from have stayed the same (age 60 for women, age 65 for men).
+This was because APS was contracted out of part of the State Pension arrangement (called the State Earnings Related Pension Scheme - 'SERPS', later renamed as the State Second Pension - 'S2P').
+Contracting out meant that both companies and members of pension schemes paid lower National Insurance contributions as they were building up a work place pension instead of SERPS.
+The State Pension age differed for men and women, so GMPs were due at different ages for men and women too.
+State Pension age is now equal for men and women (and gradually rising to 68 for people born after 6 April 1970), but the ages that GMPs apply from have not changed.

 The Government has said that it believes that GMPs built up by men and women after 17 May 1990 should be treated equally.
 In October 2018, the Trustee of the Lloyds Banking Group pension schemes asked the Court to clarify the position for its schemes.
 The Court decided that the Lloyds Banking Group pension schemes should equalise GMPs built up between 17 May 1990 and 5 April 1997 for men and women but the ruling affects all pension schemes where GMPs have been built up.

 The Court also suggested methods that could be used to achieve equal treatment of GMPs.
-Some of these might entail a significant overhaul of existing systems and it's possible that it could take several years to agree on an acceptable method and for schemes to identify which members are affected and recalculate benefits that have been worked out and paid.
-For APS members, this might result in a small, backdated adjustment to pensions paid over the last 20 years.
+Most of these entail a significant overhaul of existing systems.
+It is expected to take some time to decide on an acceptable method for schemes to identify which members are affected and recalculate benefits that have been worked out and paid.
+This might result in a small, backdated adjustment to pensions paid over the last six years for APS members.